-- Problem state in one or two sentences, the main problem, in question for - State facts in the case relating to the problem only. - Any research information needed/ used? - Any assumptions? - · State at least three alternatives, and three advantages and three disadvantages of each - Solution and implementation (plan of action - · Concepts used from the course - Identify under "Reference" or "Bibliography" research information sources used.
+- Problem state in one or two sentences, the main problem, in question form.
+From that question state your objective. - State facts in the case relating to the problem only. - Discuss your competition - · Identify your current and/or potential target market. - SWOT analysis - Any research information needed/ used? - Any assumptions? - State at least three alternatives, and three advantages and three disadvantages of each - Solution and implementation (plan of action) - · Concepts used from the course - Identify under "Reference" or "Bibliography" research information sources used.
 Report must be typed in a 12-font, double-spaced and the body limited to four pages (you may use Appendix where necessary).